The Future Simple in English: When and How to Use It

 Take a look, for example, at the sentence, “I will be working tomorrow.”

 This sentence is implying that the action of work will happen tomorrow, but it doesn’t say that it’ll be completed.
-In this case, we use a verb tense called the future progressive to show the action is incomplete or repeated.
+In this case, we use a verb tense called the future continuous to show the action is incomplete or repeated.

 How to Form the Future Simple in English

-You simply need to add the word “will” before the main verb.
+To form the future simple tense, you simply need to add the word “will” before the main verb.